victorinchrist/InDecision/index.md

 ## Student Loan Trend

 The report from [Education Data Initiative](https://educationdata.org/student-loan-debt-statistics) shows that the student loan debt in the US sums **$1.753 trillion**.
-The line chart below highlights the significant increase on students and graduates.
+The line graph below highlights the significant increase on students and graduates.
 The steep growth in national student loan debt in the US underscores the urgency for policies to address student loan debt sustainability for future generations.

-Harris/Biden Administration claims, "We have reduced the burden of student loans through forgiveness programs, repayment pauses, and limiting interest accumulation."
+Biden/Harris Administration claims, "We have reduced the burden of student loans through forgiveness programs, repayment pauses, and limiting interest accumulation."
 On the other hand, Trump remakrs, "Our administration focused on minimizing federal overreach, promoting private-sector alternatives, and limiting unncessary loan expansions."
 Under Biden's presidency, his initiatives such as cancellation of up to $20,000 in student loans and repayment pause extensions contributed to decreasing the increasing trend of federal loans in the US by bringing the national loan amount by $0.03 trillion.
+This is indeed reflected in the line graph shown below, which confirms the claims made by the Biden/Harris administration.
+Conversely, while the plot shown cannot be utilized to conclusively confirm or disprove Trump's claim, it ultimately demonstrates that his administration's efforts did not attempt, or at least succeed at reducing national student loan debt.

 <iframe src="https://public.tableau.com/views/NationalStudentLoanDebtAmountbyYear/Sheet1?:showVizHome=no&:embed=true" width="1000" height="800"></iframe>